sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [We Work Remotely](https://weworkremotely.com/) : The largest remote work community in the world.
 - [Noukri](https://https://noukri.com/) : Noukri is mostly used site ( also has app ) in recent days for tech jobs in India.
 - [Big IT jobs](https://bigitjobs.com/) : The good site to refer for the jobs.
+- [Foundit](https://www.foundit.in/) : The bunch of varieties of jobs including banking, and sales.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>